ayrna/orca/doc/orca-install.md

 ### Build from GNU/Linux terminal

 Under GNU/Linux, the simplest way to compile all the algorithms is to use the [Makefile](../src/Makefile) included in ORCA.
 This will compile all the algorithms and clean intermediate object files.

-You need to properly setup MATLABDIR variable inside [Makefile](../src/Makefile) to point out to MATLAB installation directory (for instance `MATLABDIR = /usr/local/MATLAB/R2017b`):
+For building the mex files in MATLAB, you need to properly configure the MATLABDIR variable of [Makefile](../src/Makefile), in order to point out to the MATLAB installation directory (for instance `MATLABDIR = /usr/local/MATLAB/R2017b`).
+Then, from the `bash` terminal:
 ```bash
 $ cd src/
 $ make
 ```

-To build ORCA for Octave the setup OCTAVEDIR to point out to Octave heather files (for instance `OCTAVEDIR = /usr/include/octave-4.0.0/octave/`) and type:
+For building the mex files in Octave, you will need to configure the OCTAVEDIR variable in the [Makefile](../src/Makefile).
+This variable has to point out to the Octave heather files (for instance, `OCTAVEDIR = /usr/include/octave-4.0.0/octave/`).
+Then, from the `bash` terminal:
 ```bash
 $ cd src/
 $ make octave